-Clinical examination format
+Clinical Examination format

-The structured clinical assessments will make use of examiners from all disciplines.
+The structured clinical assessment will make use of examiners from all disciplines.In the station